220124-JavaReactAzure/WeddingDreamsJEHH/README.md

 ## Features

 List of features ready and TODOs for future development
-* Users can create an Employee, Betrothed or Attendee account
+* Users can create an Employee, Betrothed or Attendee account.
-* Employees can create, delete, and update wedding assets
+* Employees can create, delete, and update wedding assets.
-* Bethrothed users can view/edit their wedding details, check availability of assets
+* Bethrothed users can view/edit their wedding details, check availability of assets on a calendar.
-* Attendees can add contact infomration, view venue information for the wedding they are attending, Confirm/Cancel a plus one, Select meal option for self and plus one
+* Attendees can add contact infomration, view venue information for the wedding they are attending, Confirm/Cancel a plus one, Select meal option for self and plus one.

 To-do list:
 * Add a CSS framework